 Student Name: Date:

 PART 1: VISIBLE LIGHT AND COLOR

-Use this picture to explain how Martha Elizabeth sees to the outside of her house as yellow.
+Use this picture to explain how Martha Elizab eth sees the outside of her house as yellow.

 Step 1: Light from the sun

-San Marie Control of the Control of

-→

 Step 3:

 Step 2: The house absorbs

 and reflects

-The video showed examples where light waves were relight waves were refracted. eflected, as well as instances in which Describe an example of light waves being reflected .
-Describe an example of light waves being refracted .
-PART 3: TRANSPARENT, TRANLUCENT AND OPAG QUE Different materials react differently to light waves.
-The video. following materials were shown in the Label each material as being "transparent", "translucen nt", or "opaque".
-The oiled paper used in the Illumination: 2.
-The window in front of the tub of water: 3.
-The materials used to construct the walls in the attic
+The video showed examples where light wave light waves were refracted .
+Describe an example of light waves being ref es were reflected , as well as instances in which lected.

+Describe an example of light waves being ref racted.

+PART 3: TRANSPARENT, TRANLUCENT A ND OPAQUE

+Different materials react differently to light wavideo. ves.
+The following materials were shown in the

+Label each material as being "transparent", "t ranslucent", or "opaque".

+1. The oiled paper used in the Illumination:

+2. The window in front of the tub of water:

+3. The materials used to construct the walls in the attic: